sjaehn/BJumblr/README.md

 predefined pattern sizes from 2 to 32 steps.
 Alternatively, you can enter any value between 2 and 32 in a host provided generic GUI.

+### Playback and speed

+Controls the progression of the playback.
+The white buttons reset, increase or decrease the position of the white progression line.
+The speed dial controls the speed of progression.
+These kinds of manipulation of the playback progression are facilitated via the progression delay.
+The total amount of the progression delay is displayed in the panel above the buttons.

 ## What's new

 * Pattern orientation changed (progression from bottom to top)
+* Control playback progression
+* Control playback progression speed

 ## TODO